February 23, 2026

 Time of year (what changes across seasons, crowds vs calm water)

 You can see dolphins year-round in Florida, but the overall experience changes with season.
 Peak travel months can bring more boats and more activity on the water.
+Weekdays are better than weekends.
 Quieter seasons can feel calmer, and you may find it easier to book preferred times.

-Instead of trying to chase a perfect month, focus on practical conditions: pick calmer time slots when possible, leave room for weather changes, and aim for a day when your schedule feels unhurried.
+Instead of trying to chase a perfect month, focus on practical conditions: pick calmer time slots when possible and leave room for weather changes by booking early in your trip.

 What to Bring (So You’re Comfortable and Ready for Photos)